gradio-app/gradio/guides/introduction_to_blocks.md

 * `gradio.Blocks`: a low-level API that allows you to have full control over the data flows and layout of your application.
 You can build very complex, multi-step applications using Blocks.

-This Guide will teach you the Blocks API and we will create several custom web apps in the process.
+This Guide will teach you the **Blocks API** and we will create several custom web apps in the process.
 It will be helpful if you are already familiar with the Interface API before you read this tutorial.

 ### Why Blocks?

 If you have already used `gradio.Interface`, you know that you can easily create fully-fledged machine learning demos with just a few lines of code.
 The Interface API is very convenient but in some cases may not be sufficiently flexible for your needs.
 For example, you might want to:

-* Group together related demos in one web app
+* Group together related demos as multiple tabs in one web app
-* Change the layout of the components instead of just having the inputs on the left and outputs on the right
+* Change the layout of your demo instead of just having the inputs on the left and outputs on the right
-* Have multi-step interfaces, in which the output of one model becomes the input to the next model
+* Have multi-step interfaces, in which the output of one model becomes the input to the next model, or have more flexible data flows generally
-* Change components based on the input into another component
+* Change a component (for example, the choices in a Dropdown) or change the visibilty of a component based on user input

 These are all use cases where you should use the Blocks API!

 ### Getting Started with Blocks

-After you have installed Gradio, run the code below as a Python script or in a Python notebook (or in a  [colab notebook](https://colab.research.google.com/drive/18ODkJvyxHutTN0P5APWyGFO_xwNcgHDZ?usp=sharing)).
+After you have installed Gradio, run the code below as a Python script or in a Python notebook (or in a  [colab notebook](https://colab.research.google.com/drive/18ODkJvyxHutTN0P5APWyGFO_xwNcgHDZ?usp=sharing))

 {{ code["hello_world"] }}